Aswintechie/pr-review-checker/docs/ML_CODEOWNERS.md

 ### Seamless Integration
 - No separate tabs or complex UI
 - Approval percentages appear inline with usernames
+- **NEW**: Group labels provide context about which functional areas are involved
 - Only shows predictions for existing CODEOWNERS
 - Automatic background fetching when analyzing PRs